junerockwell/Simple-Angular-2-SPA/README.md

 # Basic Angular 2 SPA

-This project is the result of the tutorial [Make a Simple Angular 2 SPA](http://junerockwell.com/make-angular-2-spa).
+This project is the result of the tutorial [Make a Simple Angular 2 SPA](http://junerockwell.com/how-to-make-simple-angular-2-spa/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build